cugos/cugos.github.com/2023-spring-fling/index.md

     bio: |
      Phil Hurvitz is a research scientist at the UW Center for Studies in Demography and Ecology (CSDE), where he directs the UW Data Collaborative, consults for CSDE affiliates and students, and works on a variety of extramurally funded research projects.
 Phil hods a PhD in urban design and planning from the UW and does. research on the relationship between built environment and health-related behaviors using objective data and open-source tools, focusing on reproducibility and transparency.
     description: |
       This presentation will explain and demonstrate the use of R Markdown to create self-contained HTML files containing code and results of geospatial analyses done within R and PostGIS.
 We will cover the basic parts of the R Markdown RMD (source code) format and how to generate the HTML, and including tabular, graphical, and map outputs (using Leaflet).
 The session will include a brief lecture followed by a live demonstration.
-This follows on previous sessions from 2011 ("R, PostgreSQL, and PostGIS: Techniques for Processing Large Data Sets", https://bit.ly/3kBn63l) and 2012 ("R, PostGIS, and Sweave: Reproducible Research", https://bit.ly/3kygYcc).
+This follows on previous sessions from 2011 ("R, PostgreSQL, and PostGIS: <a href="https://bit.ly/3kBn63l">Techniques for Processing Large Data Sets</a>" ) and 2012 ("<a href="https://bit.ly/3kygYcc">R, PostGIS, and Sweave: Reproducible Research</a>" ).

  -
     type: Lightning Talk